pulumi/pulumi-hugo/themes/default/content/blog/pulumi-security-posture/index.md

 ## Deploy from Pipelines

-Automate every step of your typical deployment process for anything beyond basic local development from a CI/CD pipeline or triggered by web services.
-If a human is in the loop, consider their involvement to be limited to the approvals process if needed.
-Better still is to proactively launch approved resources with [Pulumi Packages](https://www.pulumi.com/docs/guides/pulumi-packages/) and [CrossGuard](https://www.pulumi.com/docs/guides/crossguard/).
+Automate every step of your deployment process for anything beyond local development by creating CI/CD pipelines.
+Manual approval steps in your pipeline should be avoided.
+Consider creating automated checks to ensure your infrastructure is created only with approved [Pulumi Packages](https://www.pulumi.com/docs/guides/pulumi-packages/) and automatically ensure your infrastructure is in compliance by using [CrossGuard](https://www.pulumi.com/docs/guides/crossguard/).

 Leveraging [Automation API](https://www.pulumi.com/docs/guides/automation-api/) as the programmatic interface for running Pulumi programs without the Pulumi CLI is a strongly typed and safe way to use Pulumi in embedded contexts such as web servers without having to shell out to a CLI.
 For example, [Elkjop Nordic uses Automation API to provide a Self Service Portal](https://www.pulumi.com/blog/how-elkjop-nordic-enables-developers-to-self-serve-infrastructure/) to build a secure IT Vending Machine full of their application and infrastructure building blocks.